 The replacement cost is simply how much it would cost to replace any of your damaged properties.
-It does not take into account how much you bought the property, instead, it focuses on how much a replacement would cost as of the time of need.
+It does not take into account how much you bought the property, instead, it focuses on how much a replacement would cost at the time of need.

 The Actual cash value is a bit more technical.
 It is the amount you would pay for whatever item today minus the depreciation.
 The actual cash value is the replacement cost when you have accounted for depreciation.

 Simply Actual Cash value = Replacement Cost – Depreciation.

 Once your insurance company has decided on paying out your claim, they would use either of these two to determine how much you would be receiving as payment for whatever items you have insured.